ChenYCL/chrome-extension-udemy-translate/README.md

 # PS：

-if you choose Yandex,you only nedd fill id.
+if you choose Yandex,you only need fill id.

 # Why